robvanuden/web/source/getting-started.md

 ## Build Setup

-_Support for dotnet CLI is currently in progress._

 We prepared setup scripts for [PowerShell](https://nuke.build/powershell) and [Bash](https://nuke.build/bash) to help setting up the environment for you.
 During execution you'll be asked to provide the following information:

 - Solution file selection (if multiple exist)
+- Platform.
+Either .NET Framework / Mono or the .NET Core tooling.
+- Project format.
+The old csproj format that is supported by all MSBuild versions, whereas the SDK-based is only supported by MSBuild 15.0.
+- Version of NUKE framework (default: current latest)
 - Download URL for _nuget.exe_ (default: latest from nuget.org)
 - Directory for your build project (default: _./build_)
 - Name for your build project (default: _.build_; this way it's the first item in the SolutionExplorer)
-- Project format.
-The old csproj format that is supported by all MSBuild versions, whereas the SDK-based is only supported by MSBuild 15.0.

 Note that the current directory of execution is also the location the build scripts will be generated.